Harvard graduate Gabby Thomas sprints to 200-meter gold medal for the United States by a big margin

-The 27-year-old Harvard graduate, who has a Masters in public health, took the lead for good at the curve and was never challenged in the final stretch.
-She let out a shout and grabbed her head with both hands after crossing the line.
+“I couldn't tell you where my competitors were in that race, because I blacked out,” Thomas said.

+That's one explanation.
+Another would be that there was no one really all that near her.

-Thomas beat 100-meter champion Julien Alfred of St. Lucia by 0.25 seconds, while Brittany Brown of the U.S. got the bronze, 0.02 seconds in front of Dina Asher-Smith of Britain, who was just another hundredth of a second ahead of teammate Daryll Neita.
+Brittany Brown of the U.S. got the bronze in 22.20, 0.02 seconds in front of Dina Asher-Smith of Britain, who was another hundredth of a second ahead of teammate Daryll Neita.

+“I'm happy.
+There's nothing I can complain about," Alfred said.
+"I just know I went out there and gave my best.”

-Out of three sprints so far on the purple track at Stade de France, the Americans have picked up two golds: Thomas followed Noah Lyles in the men's 100 to the top step of the podium.
+Out of three sprints so far on the purple track at Stade de France, the Americans have picked up two golds: Thomas' triumph followed Noah Lyles' success in the men's 100 on Sunday night by a far slimmer margin: five thousands of a second.

+“It really was so inspiring, hearing Noah go after what he wanted and take it,” Thomas said.
+“I knew that if I were in any position in this race, I could still go after it and take it if I had to.”

+Ask a teammate what about Thomas is most impressive, and “poise” is a word that comes up.

+“She’s very much an empowerment woman.
+She carries a lot of power.
+You can tell by how she carries herself,” said McKenzie Long, a 24-year-old who finished seventh Tuesday.
+“She reminds me of me — but an older version.”

-After she earned her degree at Harvard in neurobiology and global health, Thomas enrolled at the University of Texas, where she studied sleep patterns of different ethnic groups — while also making the wise choice to double down on her track training.
+After she earned her degree at Harvard in neurobiology and global health, Thomas enrolled at the University of Texas, where she got a Masters in public health for studying sleep patterns of different ethnic groups — while also making the wise choice to double down on her track training.

+The decision was to set up a six-year schedule, with the long-term aim being this cool evening in the City of Light.
+Thomas didn't want the Paris Games to be her first Olympics, so she did what it took to get herself to Tokyo three years ago.

+That happened — and her takeaways from that trip to Japan were third place in the 200, a silver medal in the 4x100 relay, plus, maybe most valuable of all, the experience.

+“I feel like I’ve worked very hard, and everything has been a part of the plan.
+This has been a six-year plan, ever since moving to Texas,” Thomas explained.
+“We've been working hard every day for this, so I earned it.
+But it’s still an unbelievable, indescribable feeling.”

-That paid off big-time in front of a packed house Tuesday, when she came in as a favorite, especially after reigning world champion Shericka Jackson of Jamaica dropped out because of an apparent injury.
+She came in as one of the favorites, especially after reigning world champion Shericka Jackson of Jamaica dropped out because of an apparent injury.

 And this one really wasn't even close, it turned out.

-Even Alfred, who won the first Olympic medal for her island country in the 100 three nights earlier, didn't stand a chance against Thomas on this night.
+Even Alfred, who also went to Texas and won the first Olympic medal for her island country in the 100 three nights earlier, didn't stand a chance against Thomas on this night.

+“You can't take a gold medal away.
+This is all I wanted," Thomas said.
+"If I didn't get this gold medal today, I don't know what I would have done.”

+And she isn't done.
+She'll have a chance for another medal as part of the 4x100 relay team, which could be in the final Saturday.

 AP Summer Olympics: https://apnews.com/hub/2024-paris-olympic-games